University of Michigan Library: Asia Library

-Stephen S. Clark Library:
+Stephen S. Clark Library

 The Clark Library is the university's combined "map collection, government information center, and spatial and numeric data services" center.
 Its map collection is the largest in Michigan and one of the largest of any university, consisting of more than 370,000 maps and about 10,000 atlases and reference works.
 The map collection's holdings include a variety of cartographic materials, including maps, atlases, gazetteers, geographical dictionaries, and other reference works.
 Among the highlights of the collection are Abraham Ortelius's 1570 Americae sive novi Orbis, nova Descriptio, an early map of the Americas; Giambattista Nolli's 1798 Nuova Pianta di Roma, a map of Rome; Giovanni Battista Piranesi's 1746 Plan of the Course of the Tiber, a plan of the Tiber River commissioned by Pope Benedict XIV; an 1809 pocket globe, and Guillaume Coutans's 1880 Tableau Topographique des Environs de Paris.
-The Library is storing and preserving digitized version of their maps in a new digital collection.
-The collection currently contains over 100 maps.

 The Clark Library Government Information Collection serves as a center for government documents.
 The university is a Federal Depository Library for U.S. government documents, and is also the a depository for publications of the State of Michigan, government of Canada, United Nations, Food and Agriculture Organization (FAO), and European Union.
-The University's collection of publications of the Organisation for Economic Co-operation and Development (OECD), World Bank, International Monetary Fund (IMF) and World Trade Organization (WTO) are also held at the Clark Library.
-Highlights of the Government Information Collection include a full run of all U.S. congressional publications since 1789, all UN documents since 1946, and all U.S. Census documents since 1790.
+The university's collection of publications of the Organisation for Economic Co-operation and Development (OECD), World Bank, International Monetary Fund (IMF) and World Trade Organization (WTO) are also held at the Clark Library.
+Highlights of the Government Information Collection include a full run of all U.S. congressional publications since 1789, all UN documents since 1946, and all U.S. census documents since 1790.

 The library's Spatial and Numeric Data Services (SAND) is housed at the Clark Library and on North Campus at SAND North in the Spatial Analysis Lab (room 2207) of the Art and Architecture Building.
 SAND assists in research, and "locates, acquires, and converts numeric and spatial data sets, especially social science data sets.
 SAND also supports the use of geographic information systems (GIS) software.

-Special Collections Library
+Special Collections Research Center

-The Special Collections Library is "home to some of the most historically significant treasures at the University of Michigan."
+The Special Collections Research Center (SCRC) acquires, cares for, interprets, and shares collections of unique, rare, and primary source material.
+The space was renamed from the Special Collections Library to the Special Collections Research Center in 2018.
 The collection is non-circulating, with many materials stored off-site and retrieved upon request.
-The Special Collections Library includes around 275,000 published volumes, as well as an estimated 6,500 linear feet of archival material, about 450 incunabula (pre-1501 books), and almost 1,400 early manuscripts on vellum and paper.
-The Special Collections Library also includes an estimated 20,000 posters and prints and 10,000 photographs.
-Notable strengths of the Special Collections Library include:
+The SCRC includes around 275,000 published volumes, as well as an estimated 6,500 linear feet of archival material, about 450 incunabula (pre-1501 books), and almost 1,400 early manuscripts on vellum and paper.
+The SCRC also includes an estimated 20,000 posters and prints and 10,000 photographs.
+Notable strengths of the Special Collections Research Center include: